FortiManager

 Description

-This article describes that it is sometimes necessary to upgrade the ADOM and it is not possible to do it due to an unsupported firmware version according to the compatibility.
+This article describes that it is sometimes necessary to upgrade the ADOM, but it is not possible to do it due to an unsupported firmware version, according to the compatibility.

 This blocks the way to upgrade the ADOMs.
-Or sometimes it is just necessary to reset ADOM settings so there are the default values of it.
+Or sometimes it is just necessary to reset ADOM settings so they are the default values it.

 Solution